 - To what extent are these reforms are being successfully implemented, given the possibilities and challenges presented?

 Further questions were generated for delegates in attendance to contribute in a highly interactive session during the symposium.

-On Day 3, Dr Alma Harris, Professor of Educational Leadership and Policy at the University of Bath, and a Fellow of The HEAD Foundation, presented the Working Paper “Leading School Turnaround and Improvement in Malaysia and Indonesia” at the symposium on “International Lessons from Principals Trying to Improve Low-Performing Schools”.
+On Day 3, Dr Alma Harris, Professor of Educational Leadership and Policy at the University of Bath, and a Fellow of The HEAD Foundation, presented the Working Paper No. 1/2017 “Leading School Turnaround and Improvement in Malaysia and Indonesia” at the symposium on “International Lessons from Principals Trying to Improve Low-Performing Schools”.